matthiasbruns/android-dagger2-tutorial/README.md

 ````

 The repository module decides, which repository will be injected.
 In our case we have a boolean flag
-in our config, which toggles, if the online mode is enabled or not.
+in our config, which marks, if the online mode is enabled or not.
 The ApplicationConfig is injected
 by dagger.
 Since this module is used in the AppComponent, it receives the singleton config object
 provided by the AppModule above.